-How Long Do Vinyl Windows Last?
+How Long Do Composite Windows Last?

-You can expect your vinyl windows to maintain their integrity for at least a couple of decades, but with the right care, they can last close to half a century.
-Vinyl is a popular trim material because it’s affordable and requires low maintenance.
+You can expect your composite windows to maintain their integrity for at least a couple of decades, but with the right care, they can last close to half a century.
+Composite is a popular trim material because it’s affordable and requires low maintenance.
 You can choose from a wide selection of colors to complement your property’s exterior or interior, and you won’t need to paint or stain your windows over time.